MicrosoftDocs/visualstudio-docs/docs/ide/reference/invert-if-statement.md

 **When:** When you have an `if` or `if else` statement that would be better understood when inverted.

 **Why:** Inverting an `if` or `if else` statement by hand can take much longer and possibly introduce errors.
-This refactoring helps you do this automatically.
+This code fix helps you do this refactoring automatically.

 ## How-to